jmblankman/Getting-and-Cleaning-Data-Project/README.md

    c.
 Uses descriptive activity names to name the activities in the data set

    d.
 Appropriately labels the data set with descriptive variable names

    e.
-From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and
+From the data set in request 'd', creates a second, independent tidy data set with the average of each variable for each activity and
       each subject

 3. finalData.txt - A text file including the final output of the Getting and Cleaning Data Course Project